Carrier Packets: A Simple Checklist for Brokers

 Brokers do more than hire carriers to move products for shippers.
-They must oversee a highly regulated process that includes following strict rules set forth by the major players in the shipping industry, including the Department of Transportation (DOT), Internal Revenue System (IRS), National Highway Traffic Safety Administration (NHTSA), and the Federal Motor Carrier Safety Administration (FMCSA).
+They oversee a highly regulated process that includes following strict rules and regulations set by the Department of Transportation (DOT), Internal Revenue System (IRS), National Highway Traffic Safety Administration (NHTSA), and the Federal Motor Carrier Safety Administration (FMCSA).

 What is a carrier packet in trucking?

 In some cases, a carrier packet might be called a broker packet.
-Brokers send a collection of documents in a package to facilitate carrier setup and to help approve them to haul freight.
-The carrier fills out the various contracts and documents and returns them to the broker.
-Each packet includes the same essential forms and agreements.
+Brokers send a collection of documents and agreements for each new carrier or carrier network.
+This facilitates carrier setup to help get them approved to haul freight.
+The carrier completes all of the various contracts and documents and returns them to the broker.

 What’s included in a carrier packet?

 Broker-carrier agreement.
-The broker and carrier’s agreement includes information such as the carrier’s Motor Carrier (MC) number, the agreement date, the number of days until payment, invoicing procedures, and insurance requirements.
+The broker and carrier’s agreement includes information such as the carrier’s Motor Carrier (MC) number, the agreement date, the number of days until payment, invoicing procedures, insurance requirements, cargo limitations, contract dates, and pickup and delivery details.

 Completed W-9 form.
 The IRS requires W-9 forms indicating the amount of income paid to the carrier.